globalize/globalize/CONTRIBUTING.md

 For pull requests to Rails/ActiveRecord 4 version of Globalize (v3.x), post to the `master` branch.
 For pull requests to the Rails/ActiveRecord 3.x version of Globalize (3.x), post to the `3-0-stable` branch.

 When you submit the pull request, Travis CI will run the [test suite](https://travis-ci.org/globalize/globalize) against your branch and will highlight any failures.
 Unless there is a good reason for it, we do not generally accept pull requests that take Globalize from green to red.

+## Testing

+### Requirements

+- Ruby
+- Bundler
+- SQLite
+    - You can switch the database by adding an environment variable.
+See `test/support/database.rb`.
+    - You can also configure your database configurations.
+See `test/support/database.yml`.

+### Run tests on your local machine

+- `bundle install`
+- `bundle exec rake`